TheOdinProject/curriculum/ruby/ruby.md

 Random Note: Running the `.methods` method on a class only returns the class methods, whereas `.instance_methods` will return all methods available to any instance of that class (so `String.methods` will return a list of class methods, while `"hello".methods` will return a longer list that is the same as `String.instance_methods`).

 Other Random Note: Use `.object_id` to see an object's id, and this can be useful if you're running into odd errors where you thought you were modifying and object but it's not changing.
 If you debug and look at the id's along the way, you may find that you're actually only modifying a COPY of that object.

+To **Write Your Own Methods**, just use the syntax `def methodname(argument1, argument2)`, though the parentheses around the arguments are optional.
+The method will return ("spit out") either whatever follows the `return` statement or the result of the last piece of code that was evaluated (an **Implicit Return** statement).
+You call the inputs by whatever name you defined them at the top.

+You can write methods in IRB... it will let you use multiple lines if it detects that you have unfinished business (a `def` without an `end` or unclosed parentheses):

+    > def speak(words)
+    >    puts words
+    >    return true
+    > end
+    => nil              # ignore this
+    > speak("hello!")
+    hello!
+    => true

+What if you want to assume that the input to a method is a particular value if there hasn't been any supplied?
+That's easy, just specify the **Default Input** by assigning it to something where it's listed as an input:

+    > def speak(words="shhhhh")
+    >     puts words
+    > end              # implicitly returns what puts returns... nil!
+    => nil             # ignore this
+    > speak            # no input
+    shhhhh
+    => nil

 ##### Exercises
 ##### Additional Resources